FancyChaos/baseddebian/README.md

 	The **run.sh** script will create an **install.log** file inside the cloned repository which will include all actions done by the scripts.

-After the reboot you will end up in a default tty terminal.
+After the automatic reboot you will end up in a default tty terminal.
 Just login and execute `startx` to startup the system.

 ## Known bugs/quirks
 - Network problems